-This chapter describes the Horse Heaven Wind Farm (Project, or Proposed Action) proposed by Horse Heaven Wind Farm, LLC1 (Applicant) and the alternatives to the Proposed Action that are being considered in this Draft Environmental Impact Statement (EIS).
-Section 2.1 summarizes the proposed facility site, Proposed Action, and considerations concerning the construction, operation, and decommissioning stages of the Project.
-Unless otherwise noted, the information presented in Section 2.1 is sourced from the Application for Site Certification (ASC) (Horse Heaven Wind Farm, LLC 2021) and summarizes the Applicant-committed measures for the Project.
-Section 2.2 describes the alternatives considered for evaluation.
+This chapter describes the Horse Heaven Wind Farm (Project, or Proposed Action) proposed by Horse Heaven Wind Farm, LLC1 (Applicant) and the alternatives to the Proposed Action that are being considered in this Environmental Impact Statement (EIS).
+Section 2.1 summarizes the proposed facility site, Proposed Action, and considerations concerning the Construction, Operation, and Decommissioning Stages of the Project.
+Unless otherwise noted, the information presented in Section 2.1 is sourced from the Final Application for Site Certification (ASC) (Horse Heaven Wind Farm, LLC 2023) and summarizes the Applicant-committed measures for the Project.